No project description provided

 robust to small fluctuations in output.

 If you've implemented complex data processing logic, custom neural network architectures, advanced post processing steps, or tried to reproduce a paper, you know that bugs can take a very large part of the development effort.
 Reduced accuracy is often the only symptom of a bug.
-When conducting an ML experiment, it's typical to waste a lot of time on
+When conducting an experiment, it's not rare to waste time on

-- debugging when your ML code contains a bug,
+- debugging when your code contains a bug that could have been prevented.

-- debugging when your ML code doesn't contain a bug, but you don't know this,
+- debugging when your code doesn't contain a bug, but you don't know this.

-- dropping a good idea because your experiment contained a bug, but you don't know this.
+- dropping a good idea because your experiment contained a bug, but you didn't know this.

-Proper testing, including visual testing, can avoid a large portion of these headaches.
+High quality testing, which includes visualizations, can avoid a large portion of these headaches.

-Isn't automation the whole point of unit testing automation?
-Now we have a potentially lazy/irresponsible human in the loop, who can just blindly "accept" a test.
+Isn't automation the whole point of unit testing?
+Now we have a potentially lazy/irresponsible human in the test loop, who can just blindly "accept" a test.

-Full automation is a of course a great, but even the tests that are automatically run are written by people.
-Test quality can vary a lot, and tests written by a lazy/irresponsible person probably won't catch many bugs.
-Just having unit tests won't magically fix your code, but they are a very efficient tool to enable responsible developers write reliable code.
+Full automation is of course great, but even unit tests are written by people.
+Test quality can vary a lot, and tests written by a lazy/irresponsible person probably won't catch most bugs.
+Having unit tests won't magically fix your code, but they give a responsible developer the tools to write reliable code.
+Visual testing is one such powerful tool.

 Contributing